RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 - "Redis: Databases" displays a list of Redis databases in all cluster nodes.
 To find a specific database, you can use filters or sort the table by columns.

 - "Redis: Shards" contains a list of shards that you have in all cluster nodes.
-Just like with other dashboards, you can filter/sort shards and click on a shard to get more details.
+You can filter or sort shards and select a shard for more details.

 ## Monitoring metrics